Embracing Age, Madness and Misanthropy.

 Marlea Evans: Introducing myself to readers with an eclectic group of true stories, some written in the 1990’s, some in a poetic style, and some brand new in essay mode, Seventy is the New Sixty Nine stands simply for the fact that I can no longer take twenty years off of my age and get away with it.
-As for the subtitle, I can hear a reader saying, "that doesn’t sound very inviting.”
-I understand, even being smart-assed or ironic about it, why would anyone want to embrace age, madness and misanthropy?
+As for the subtitle, I understand, even being smart-assed or ironic about it, why would anyone want to embrace age, madness and misanthropy?
 An antidote to positive thinking?
 If you are tired like I am of "follow your dream," and "you can be anything," proliferating the airwaves like religious mantras, and you'd like to read about a person's long work of finding out what that really means, then, "I'm your man."

 Of AGE, I have no choice.
 Here I am, over seventy, a little Botox, a smidgen of Juviderm and even the strength of my young attitude is just not cutting it anymore.
 I don’t look a day over sixty-nine.
 I am deluded sometimes, like one of my favorite New Yorker cartoons: a large glass of hot fudge sundae looks in the mirror and sees a svelte, fresh green-topped carrot.

-Of MADNESS, the opposite of sanity, I’ve lingered around the edges of it since I was a teen, suffering what I call seasonal and metabolic depression, hospitalized for two weeks in my late 20’s, and wrestling with it for the rest of my time.
-I believe that to be human is to be aware, and therefore, to be mad.
+Of MADNESS, the opposite of sanity (whatever that is), I’ve lingered around the edges of it since I was a teen, suffering what I call metabolic depression, scattered thinking, running from one thing to another; hospitalized for two weeks in my late 20’s, I've been wrestling the demon since.
+To be human is to be aware, unable to understand what that awareness means, and therefore, to be mad.

 On MISANTHROPY: There are many definitions of it, starting with the Greeks, but most commonly it means to despise mankind, like Moliere's Misanthrope, Alceste, because it simply does not live up to your moral expectations.
 I experience it as a hatred of crowds, of noise, of group think and group ideologies that push you to act and feel as they do.
 And I love spending time alone.
 Here is a quote on misanthropy from Wikipedia: “It should be added that misanthropy does not necessarily equate with an inhumane attitude towards humanity.
 Schopenhauer concluded, in fact, that ethical treatment of others was the best attitude, for we are all fellow sufferers and all part of the same will-to-live.”
 I embrace misanthropy on that basis.

 Seven memoir pieces are published below.
-Links to each separate story will be coming soon.
 Meanwhile, the seven stories can be found by scrolling down, one after the other.

 Trio - Farm Funeral - In Training - Boom and Gloom